-1. Regional General Permit Self-Verification (SV) - Applicants should submit a copy of their state permit application package directly to the Corps.
-Applicants should not submit Appendix E to the Corps unless specifically required (see GP 12.)
-CT DEEP, Land and Water Resources Division will forward copies of their approvals to the Corps.
-If the Corps determines that a project meets SV, the Corps will forward verification of eligibility to the applicant.
+1. Self-Verification (SV): Applicants should submit a copy of their state permit application package directly to USACE and not submit Appendix E of the CT GPs to USACE unless specifically required (see GP 12).
+CT DEEP, Land and Water Resources Division, will forward copies of their approvals to USACE.
+If USACE determines that a project meets SV, USACE will forward verification of eligibility to the applicant.